Frequently Asked Questions About Training Requirements

 Question: Why would I wish to start studying a sword art when we no longer carry swords?

 If practicality is what you seek, then a typical martial arts dojo with a self-defence course is what you are looking for.
 People who dedicate their lives to studying sword arts are a special few.
 Typically they are fascinated by swords and want to learn how to use one well.
 These people want to be swordsmen and they seek to learn an art form that teaches them how to wield a sword.
+There are things in swordsmanship that you cannot learn anywhere else.

 Question: What are the health benefits? (e.g., strength, stress relief, coordination, etc.)